Information

 Tell your friends, colleagues and teachers that you are at risk of anaphylaxis and show them how to use your adrenaline auto-injector.
 Explain what to do in an emergency and that they should call an ambulance.

-Always carry your Emerade with you.
+Always carry two Emerade with you.

 When you get